GreySux/googhud/README.md

 - paolo - noobpanzerhud
 - jarateking - HUD Reference Wiki

-TO DO:
+this is still not even close to where i want this hud to be, and more updates are to come. major plans include:

-- customization options
+- more and better customization folder options
-- win panel overhaul
+- more and better customization menu options
-- better compatability for the unpopular gamemodes
+- tf2hudeditor integration
-- main menu customization panel additions
+- medigun type icons
-- bug fixes
+- probably some more stuff im forgetting because im pushing this update at 4:00 AM

 I've been working on this by myself but if anyone is interested in helping out or even providing feedback, I'd really appreciate it! my discord is greysucks